tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 bfToC n ops = concatMap (opToC n) ops
 ```

-The last thing needed for fully functioning code generator is a `generateC` function that generates the C program we saw previously.
+The last thing needed for a fully functioning code generator is a `generateC` function that generates the C program we saw previously.

 ```haskell
 generateC :: [Op] -> String